acroucher/PyTOUGH/README.md

 # What's new in PyTOUGH?

-* Ability to plot well tracks on mulgrid layer_plot() and slice_plot() plots
+The latest stable version is 1.3.8, which has:

-* Ability to plot rock types on mulgrid layer_plot() and slice_plot() plots
+* Ability to plot block-averaged flow vectors on layer and slice plots

-* New t2data convert_to_AUTOUGH2() method for converting TOUGH2 input data files to AUTOUGH2

-* Support for AUTOUGH2 extended precision auxiliary input
+* Support for TOUGHREACT SAVE/INCON files

+* Ability to specify characters to use for node and column names when creating mulgrid objects (allows creation of larger grids)

+* More accurate calculation of flux matrices (used for generating block-averaged flow vectors for visualization)

+as well as various bug fixes and other minor enhancements.

+# Where's the user guide?

-* **User guide**: As of PyTOUGH version 1.3.6, the PyTOUGH user guide (PyTOUGH-guide.pdf) is now included in the 'doc' directory of your PyTOUGH install.
-Previously this was available separately from the 'Downloads' section on the website, but recently GitHub decided to phase out this 'Downloads' section.
+Since PyTOUGH version 1.3.6, the PyTOUGH user guide (PyTOUGH-guide.pdf) is now included in the 'doc' directory of your PyTOUGH install.
+Previously this was available separately from the 'Downloads' section on the website, but GitHub decided to phase out this 'Downloads' section.